 As we have stated before, as demographics change and the population ages, the safety, security and tax advantage of municipal bonds should keep demand steady.

 With continued expectations of economic growth and upward movement in inflammatory pressures, we would expect for interest rates to rise.
 But this is not a reason to exit the bond market.
 As long as rates are rising for the right reasons (steady growth), it is a good thing for the economy.

 We have recommended staying in the short to intermediate term duration target in anticipation of rates moving higher, and feel that our portfolios are well positioned.
-Rationale for owning fixed income assets remains the same; to provide a dependable level of income and reduce overall portfolio volatility.
+The rationale for owning fixed-income assets remains the same; to provide a dependable level of income and reduce overall portfolio volatility.

 Still have questions?

 Our team at Chesapeake Wealth Management can help.
 We welcome the opportunity to answer any questions you may have about wealth management and estate planning.
 Our team specializes in helping to navigate economic changes and determine the most effective portfolio management strategy – one that’s based on your individual needs and goals.

 Complete this short form for a prompt, confidential response from one of our wealth advisors, or reach out to your local branch directly.
 We look forward to hearing from you!

 * Chesapeake Wealth Management does not provide tax or legal advice.
 Investors should consult their tax or legal advisor based on their particular situation.